wuj44/probability-and-inference-portfolio-wu-jingyuan/02-monte-carlo-error/writeup.md

 ![](writeup_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 The figure above shows that in this simulation, the relationship between N and rel\_error is negative.
-The larger the sample size is, the smaller the relative error is.
+The larger the replicate number is, the smaller the mean relative error is.

 ## Simulation with the x-axis on the log2 scale and the y-axis on the log10 scale